sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 Cody can write docstrings for you to save time.
 To try this:

 1. Highlight a code snippet, such as a function or class
-2. Go to `Cody` -> `Recipes`
-3. Click `Generate a docstring`
+2. Right click -> `Ask Cody` -> `Ask Cody: Generate Docstring`
-4. Cody will provide a copy of the code with docstrings inserted
+3. Cody will provide a copy of the code with docstrings inserted

 ## Testing code